BossDaily/waves-fm/README.md

 2. Enter your Last.fm API key and username
 3. Toggle the "Use Optimized Version" switch if you want better performance
 4. Click "View Visualizer" to see your current track visualization

+Note, you can just go to `/optimized-waves` or `/waves` to see the visualizer directly using the api key added to the `env`.

 ## 🛠️ Technologies